-Turn the control knob left or right to select the desired mirror.
-Then move the control knob to the left or right or up or down to position the mirror so that you can see a little of the outside of the vehicle.
-After adjusting the position of the mirrors, turn the knob to the center off position so that the mirrors do not move.
+- Turn the control knob left or right to select the driver's or passenger mirror. - Move the control knob to the left or right or up or down to position the mirror to see a little of the outside of the vehicle. - After adjusting the position of the mirrors, turn the knob to the center off position so that the mirrors do not move.

-If the travel position in any direction of the mirror is reached, it will enter a ratcheting mode.
+If the end of travel position in any direction of the mirror is reached, it will enter a ratcheting mode.
 This action is harmless.
 It is a warning that the mirror can go no further.
 To stop this action, back the mirror up by moving the knob in the opposite direction.

-The mirrors can be manually folded inward to prevent damage when going through an automatic car wash.
-To fold, push the mirror toward the vehicle.
-To return the mirror to its original position, push outward.
-Be sure to return both mirrors to their original unfolded position before driving.
+Manually fold the mirrors inward to prevent damage when going through an automatic car wash.
+To fold, push the mirrors toward the vehicle.
+To return the mirrors to their original position, push outward.